awsdocs/aws-freertos-docs/doc_source/afr-device-defender-library.md

 The last report was successfully sent and acknowledged\.

 `eDefenderRepInit`
-Device Defender has been started but no report has been sent\.
+Device Defender has been started, but no report has been sent\.

 `eDefenderRepRejected`
 The last report was rejected\.